jerimiah-smiggins/smiggins/docs/api.md

 - `DN...` is the display name
 - `BL` is the length of the bio (int16)
 - `BB...` is the bio
+- `PL` is the length of the user's pronouns (uint8)
+- `PP...` is the user's pronouns
 - `R1/G1/B1` is the RGB of the first banner color
 - `R2/G2/B2` is the RGB of the second banner color
 ## Successful response formats
 **Posts**
 This isn't for a specific route, instead this is the format for a post.

 `PP PP PP PP TT TT TT TT TT TT TT TT pcqvlu00 CC CC CC CC LL LL QQ QQ MM MM CL CL CO...
 WL CW...
 UL UU...
 DL DD...
+PL PP...
 QI QI QI QI QT QT QT QT QT QT QT QT QL QL QC...
 QWL QW...
 QUL QU...
-QDL QD...`
+QDL QD...
+QPL QP...`

 where:
 - `P` is the post id (uint32)